 I am sure there are some things that I have forgotten, but hopefully this will give you a feel for the resort.
 The people were all lovely and friendly and we personally didn’t experience one problem.
 For the official details see links provided below.
 I would go back again in a heart beat and I am wishing I was there now.
 I could murder a nice cold crystal beer and soak up some lovely warm sunshine.
 Plus, if you look at the photo below, this is what the weather is doing outside in Burlington, at the moment!

-Website – Riu Varadero
+Video – Riu Varadero

 Signature Vacations – Riu Varadero